durdur69/durdur69.github.io/_posts/2019-07-01-education-policy.md

 The second reason true equality of opportunity is impossible is that we don’t have unlimited educational resources, so we can’t realistically give any individual all the help and time they need.
 At the elementary and secondary level, total US public education spending [amounted to $700 billion](https://nces.ed.gov/programs/coe/indicator_cmb.asp) (nearly $14,000 per student) in 2015-16.
 Bryan Caplan and others [have argued](https://press.princeton.edu/titles/11225.html) that much of this spending is bloat.
 Yet even if you don’t buy that argument, it seems that throwing more money at the problem won’t solve it, considering how much money is already being spent.

+### US Educational Reform: Attempts to Achieve Equality of Opportunity

 One might retort that we don’t know that equality of opportunity is impossible since we’ve never really attempted it.
 However, this is largely wrong.
 Efforts to help the worst students improve their academic performance—i.e., our best approximations of equality of opportunity—have been numerous, yet all these efforts have failed.&nbsp;

 In the US, they began with the [Elementary and Secondary Education Act (ESEA)](https://socialwelfare.library.vcu.edu/programs/education/elementary-and-secondary-education-act-of-1965/), signed into law by President Lyndon B. Johnson in 1965, as part of the [War on Poverty](https://en.wikipedia.org/wiki/War_on_Poverty).
 Title 1 of this act disbursed money to school districts with a high proportion of disadvantaged students, in an attempt to close achievement gaps.
 Unfortunately, the ESEA didn’t achieve its intended effect (if it had, we likely wouldn’t be talking about equality of opportunity right now).&nbsp;